Axway-API-Management-Plus/HTTP_StatusCodes_200_Series/README.md

 # HTTP_StatusCodes_200_Series
-Sample HTTP 200 Status Code Policies
+WIP Project to add HTTP Status Code policy samples and insight on their use.

+## Status

+***8 May, 2018:***
+- Current policy set is complete for HTTP 200s.
+- Tester policy works for 200s.